South Tahoe Greenway

 The proposed South Tahoe Greenway Shared Use Trail will create the backbone of the bicycle and pedestrian network in South Lake Tahoe and will take a major step forward in furthering sustainability goals of the south shore communities.
 The project area lies within a corridor once destined to hold a freeway, but now will foster alternative transportation better suited to the Region’s sensitive environment and ecotourism based economy.
 The Greenway will connect residents and visitors to community and recreation destinations, providing a high quality alternative to private automobile use.
 Reducing individual dependence on the automobile will improve air quality and water quality, reduce the carbon footprint of transportation needs, support the Region’s sustainable economy, and provide access for all segments of the community to healthy outdoor recreation.
 The Greenway continues the Conservancy’s commitment to implementing the Regional bike trail network as core to its mission of environmental protection, restoration, and preserving public access to outdoor recreation.

-The Greenway project includes 3.62 miles of continuous separated pathway between the Sierra Tract and Stateline, incorporating a segment of existing trail to make a continuous four mile route.
+The Greenway project includes a continuous separated pathway between the Sierra Tract and Stateline, incorporating a segment of existing trail to make a continuous nearly four mile route.
 It travels through diverse landscapes, providing both the convenient transportation connections and high quality recreation experience critical to successful trail projects.
-Preliminary cost estimates for this project are $12-15 million.
+Preliminary cost estimates for this project are approximately $12 million.
 Project features include:

 - 10’ trail, designed to protect sensitive habitats;

 - accessible grades to accommodate all non-motorized user groups;

 - trail signage to interpret points of environmental, historic, and scenic importance; and

 - related site restoration on lands through which the trail passes.